Container presents the Issue 4 Residency: Queer ec(h)o

 The LGBT+ community is one such marginalised group, which, because of its social vulnerability, is a hidden victim of climate change.
 LGBT+ individuals are uniquely vulnerable to exclusion, violence and exploitation because of the cumulative impacts of social stigma, discrimination and hatred.
 All of these conditions add up to them being much less equipped to face environmental catastrophes brought about by climate change.
 The roots of climate change are tied with the roots of multiple oppressions.

 Because of this, queer liberation must be held up as a core concept of climate justice organising.
 The queer community has struggled for the longest time for their rights and visibility; hence they possess a strong urge to fight.
 To achieve safety and justice for the LGBT+ community, climate justice must be realised.
 And for that, queer liberation must be lifted up in movements and artistic expression that addresses environmental crises.

 Queer ec(h)o, a one-man show created by Container Resident António Baía Reis, will be a live performance in virtual reality in its form and social manifesto in its essence.
 By combining random interactions with people in social virtual reality worlds with conceptual insights on climate change and queer justice, the author will perform in seeming artistic chaos, drawing a portrait of the affective matter of queer liberation and a planet on the verge of climate catastrophe.

-The show will be performed live in a VR space and also live-streamed to Youtube on 6 December 2021.
+The show will be performed in a VR space and will premiere on 7 December 2021.

 Meet the Resident: